NLnetLabs/unbound-manual/source/use-cases/home-resolver.rst

 The interface is currently configured to listen to any address on the machine, and the access-control only allows queries from the ``192.168.0.0/16`` `IP subnet <https://www.ripe.net/about-us/press-centre/understanding-ip-addressing>`_ range.
 Note that the IP address we chose above (``192.168.0.1`` and ``192.168.0.2``) fall within the ``192.168.0.0/16`` range.

 To prepare our config we are going to modify the existing config in :file:`/etc/unbound/unbound.conf`.
 If you open the file for the first time, you see that there is already an “include” in there.
-The include enables us to do `DNSSEC <https://en.wikipedia.org/wiki/Domain_Name_System_Security_Extensions>`_, which allows Unbound to verify the source of the answers that it receives, as well as QNAME minimisation.
+The "include" enables us to do `DNSSEC <https://en.wikipedia.org/wiki/Domain_Name_System_Security_Extensions>`_, which allows Unbound to verify the source of the answers that it receives, as well as QNAME minimisation.
 For convienience these configuration options have already been added in the minimal config.
 The config also includes the :command:`remote-control` in the config to enable controlling Unbound using :command:`unbound-control` command which is useful if you want to modify the config later on.

 Using the text editor again, we can then add the minimal config shown above, making any changes to the access control where needed.When we've modified the configuration we check it for mistakes with the :command:`unbound-checkconf` command: